 - Part-time format

-Combines our MAT core with 11 (19 for Special Ed) additional semester credit hours (offered online) leading to an initial teaching licensure plus one of the following:
+Combines our MAT core program with 11 additional online credits (19 for Special Ed) leading to PreK-12 preliminary teaching licensure plus one of the following:

 - English for Speakers of Other Languages (ESOL) Endorsement